B.M. – Mannes School of Music

-Wilde is a Ph.D. candidate at Princeton University.
-He holds a Bachelor of Music (B.M.) degree from the Juilliard School and a Master of Fine Arts (M.F.A.) degree from Princeton University.
+Wilde holds a Master of Fine Art (M.F.A.) and Ph.D. from Princeton University and a Bachelor of Music (B.M.) degree from the Juilliard School.
 Wilde is an active singer/performer and plays the violin, guitar, and nyckelharpa, a traditional Swedish string instrument with sympathetic strings.

 His artistic work and research interests include acoustic and electroacoustic composition, sonology, computer music, and sound art.
 Wilde employs a wide range of real-time audio programming languages such as SuperCollider, Max/MSP/Jitter, and ChucK.

 Wilde has been a composition fellow at the Tanglewood Music Festival, Aspen Music Festival, and the Bang On A Can Music Festival.
 His artistic work and research have been recognized by organizations such as the Fulbright Foundation, the Arts Council of England, the Paul and Daisy Soros Foundation, the American Society of Composers Authors and Publishers (ASCAP), and others.
 His works are published by SoundInk.

 Wilde’s mentors in composition include Sofia Gubaidulina, Louis Andriessen, Samuel Adler, Christopher Rouse, Steven Mackey, John Harbison, Julia Wolfe, Dan Trueman, David Lang, Dmitri Tymoczko, and Daniel Kellogg.